-- STEP 3 If your DHCP server is configured to provide NTP settings, select "Assign automatically via DHCP".
+- STEP 3 If your DHCP server is configured to provide NTP settings, select "Assign automatically through DHCP".
 If not, manually configure the NTP settings.
-In the NTP Server fields, enter the IP address or hostname for the NTP servers you wish to synchronize.
-Note that the settings in these fields are also used as a fallback if you chose to get NTP settings from your DHCP server.
+In the NTP Server fields, enter the IP address or hostname for the NTP servers you want to synchronize.
+The settings in these fields are also used as a fallback if you chose to get NTP settings from your DHCP server.
 The NTP servers can be located on your network or can be public NTP servers located on the Internet.
 Skip to step 6. - STEP 4 Click Manually. - STEP 5 Enter the date and time in the Date and Time fields. - STEP 6 Select your time zone from the Time Zone drop-down menu. - STEP 7 Click Update.